nballou/nickballou/content/author/admin/_index.md

 ---
 authors:
 - admin
-bio: PhD candidate with interests in motivational psychology and video games, particularly with regard to need frustration, dysregulated gaming, and measurement of both the quality and quantity of play.
+bio: PhD candidate interested in how video games and well-being relate, and using detailed behavioral data to unpack those relationships better.
 Looking to make science a little less broken.
 education:
   courses:
   - course: PhD, CDT in Intelligent Games and Game Intelligence